 Info sessions on Jersey City reval to start

-JERSEY CITY -- A series of seven informational sessions about the upcoming citywide property revaluation kicks off Saturday in City Hall.
-The state last year ordered the city to conduct a reval , saying the long-stalled process has led to inequitable taxation.
+The state last year ordered the city to conduct a reval, saying the long-stalled process has led to inequitable taxation.
+A reval squares the assessed value of every property in the city with its market value.

 Comments